dnth/self-supervised-timm/README.md

 # self-supervised-timm
-Adapt TIMM backbone to your custom dataset with self-supervised learning in fastai
+Adapt TIMM backbone to your custom dataset with self-supervised learning and convert model into ONNX format for deployment.